keychera/brightsouls/README.md

   * Battle system

 * **Commit Changelog Details:**
+ * "Added cheat and reworked status" <HEAD>
+     - Input "99" in main menu to use cheat
+     - Reworked player & enemy status
  * "Fix game balance" <cc1bbd3>
      - Fix battle issue (not a good solution though, just a workaround), detailed issue pm me
      - Added more enemy
      - Player Max HP decreased from 25 to 23
      - Player STR decreased from 8 to 6
      - Player DEF decreased from 7 to 5

  * "COMBINED SKILL + MAP + BATTLE! the gameplay is visible now + cleanup" + "Fixing skill issue" <f908f46> <2901768>
      - SKILL , MAP, BATTLE